crate/cratedb-guide/docs/integrate/superset/sandbox.md

 # Set up an Apache Superset development sandbox with CrateDB

 ## Introduction
-This is a little walkthrough about how to quickly spawn a development sandbox with Apache Superset, in order to work on the CrateDB Python driver with live code reloading.
+This is a little walkthrough about how to quickly spawn a development sandbox with Apache Superset, in order to work on the CrateDB SQLAlchemy dialect with live code reloading.

 ## Prerequisites
 You will need Bash, Docker, Git, and Python to be installed on your workstation.
 All other prerequisites will be installed into your working tree.